 Looking for Medical Payments coverage is one of the things that you should do if you slip and fall at a store or business.
 Medical payments coverage will not pay for your lost wages or pain and suffering.
 (On the other hand, Bodily Injury Liability coverage pays for pain and suffering.
 Bodily Injury Liability is Coverage A in a CGL insurance policy.)

 If you want to get your lost wages paid, read these 4 tips for getting paid for missing work after an accident.
 You can get money for pain and suffering in a slip, trip or fall or other injury on the premises of another if you can prove that they caused your accident.

-Because some companies do not have Medical Payments coverage – or the amount is limited – you should know what to do after you receive a medical bill from your accident at a store, mall, hotel or other premises.
+Some companies do not have Medical Payments coverage – or the amount is limited.
+Therefore, you must know what to do after you receive a medical bill from your accident at a store, mall, hotel or other premises.